Handful-of-Dust/CTF-Notes/Forensics/Digital Forensics Basics.md

 ### Exiftool

 A very useful utility for examinging file metadata.
 Many challenges ask for details that are in the metadata of a file, such as timestamps or comments.
+It can also be used to change or remove metadata, but that's not always necessary.
+Usually, you can just enter `exiftool file.extension`.

 ### File